Regional

 Dollywood opened in 1961 as a small attraction called Rebel Railroad that in the 1970s became Goldrush Junction.
 It was then owned by former Cleveland Browns and Baltimore Ravens owner Art Modell.
 It has been owned by the Herschend family since 1976.

 Herschend said no immediate changes were planned for the parks.
-The deal hasn’t closed and until it does the company declined further comment.
+The company declined further comment until the deal officially closes.

-Speigel said he was sure of two things that he’d bet all-in on: the Thunderbolt and Potato Patch fries.
+Speigel said he is sure of two things he’d bet all-in on: the Thunderbolt and Potato Patch fries.

 “They won’t be doing anything with those,” he said.